Key takeaways

 What about Monikers, Telestrations, and the mainstream picks?

-Two party games dominate Amazon best-seller lists but didn't make our top 5: Monikers (a three-round celebrity-style guessing game where the deck is reused each round, building shared inside-jokes - the closest competitor to Codenames for pure laughs) and Telestrations (a Pictionary-meets-Telephone game that gets very funny very fast at 6+ players).
-Both are excellent.
-We rank Codenames and Wavelength higher because they teach faster and replay better, but Monikers in particular is the right buy for groups that prefer pop-culture references over abstract word association.
+Two party games dominate Amazon best-seller lists but didn't make our top 5.
+Monikers reuses one deck across three rounds, building shared inside-jokes, and is the closest competitor to Codenames for pure laughs.
+Telestrations is Pictionary-meets-Telephone and gets very funny very fast at 6+ players.
+Both are excellent; Codenames and Wavelength rank higher only because they teach faster and replay better.
+Monikers is the right buy for groups that prefer pop-culture references to abstract word association.

 Best cooperative card game for the same crowd: The Crew